 Hit and Run

-Especially for such cases there is a fund for compensation for victims of traffic accidents called “Karnit”, which serves as an insurance company in cases where there is no insurance company against which a claim can be filed.
+For such cases, there is a fund for compensation for victims of traffic accidents called “Karnit,” which serves as an insurance company in cases where there is no insurance company against which a claim can be filed.

 In any case of a hit and run accident, the following should be performed: